Our rating(4.3/5)

 Square is no longer just famous for its square-shaped card reader – it’s now an ‘all-in-one’ platform with different terminals, payment methods, POS systems, etc. With more features than any other free payment software, is it also a good deal?

 • Pros: Fair, simple rate on all cards.
 No monthly fee or lock-in.
 Best free POS app.
 Online payments tools.
-Choice of EFTPOS terminals.
+Surcharging features.
+Offline mode.

 • Cons: Support not always good.
-No surcharging.
 Standalone terminal doesn’t work with 4G.

 • Use if: You want the smallest card reader and/or the most POS and payment features for free.